typhoeus/ethon/README.md

 #=> :ok
 ```

-You have access to various options like following redirects:
+You have access to various options, such as following redirects:

 ```ruby
 easy = Ethon::Easy.new(url: "www.example.com", followlocation: true)